toriastahl/SI485/README.md

 # Analysis
+*SIGIR_QS_argos.ipynb*: using the data collected in the Argos query suggestion notebook, analyzing for gender associations.

-*SIGIR_QS_UK.ipynb*: using the data collected in the query suggestion notebooks, analyzing for gender associations and comparing the two UK e-commerce sites scraped (Amazon UK and Argos).
+*SIGIR_QS_az.ipynb*: using the data collected in the Amazon UK query suggestion notebook, analyzing for gender associations.

 # predoc_info
 *all_items.txt*: list of toys used as search inputs for scraping.